opencast/opencast/docs/guides/admin/docs/configuration/serving-static-files.md

 An alternative method to this is Opencast's [token based authorization system](stream-security.md) which allows (and requires) to defer all security checks to external systems.

+With Opencast 10, a new default configuration for static files authorization was introduced.
+For some external software, like Ilias, it is required that all of your media is accessable to every user.
+If that is not the case, the static files authorization must be disabled by setting the `authentication.required` option in `etc/org.opencastproject.fsresources.StaticResourceServlet.cfg` to `false`.

 Available Static File Authorization Plug-ins
 --------------------------------------------